 When preparing to apply for an online MCS, students often begin by asking themselves if they have the right background for this degree.
-In part one of this three-part “Getting an MCS” series, we will be providing in-depth answers to some of the typical questions students ask during the application process.
+In part one of this “Getting an MCS” series, we will be providing in-depth answers to some of the typical questions students ask during the application process.

 Can I get in?